pioner92/react-native-auto-skeleton/README.md

 **`react-native-auto-skeleton`** Provides automatic skeleton loading indicators based on your existing UI components, eliminating the need for manual placeholder configuration.

-The library intelligently analyzes your UI structure, identifying dimensions, positions, and visual properties (`borderRadius`, backgrounds) of each component—such as `View`, `Text`, `Image`, `TouchableOpacity`, and others.
-It then renders placeholders that accurately match the shape and size of your UI components, ensuring a seamless and native-like loading experience.

 ⚠️ **Currently supports only iOS with the New Architecture (Fabric).
 Android support is coming soon.**

 ## Demo